andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

                                    $imgs: 3);
 ```

-This positions 3 images in a row next to each other without any gap and another 3 right below them also in a line.
+This positions 3 images in a row next to each other without any gap in between and another 3 right below them also in a line.
 However, our new function called `bkg-pos-grid` will make writing this much easier and it looks like this:

 ```scss
 @function bkg-pos-grid($grid-x: 0px,